 For a while now, I’ve been brooding on ways that a new blogger can compete against authority blogs and actually win sustainable traffic to your blog.

-It’s been two long weeks and over 84 hours collating the views of thought leaders and seasoned bloggers from literally every space of this noisy web.
-I’ve scoured more than 6 social media platforms, listened to more than 10 podcasts, and read more than 30,000 words to create this summary on how a new website can compete against authority websites in a niche.
+I scoured more than 6 social media platforms, listened to more than 10 podcasts, and read more than 30,000 words to create this summary on how to rank your new blog without having to grapple with authority websites in a niche.

 I bet every new blogger struggles with how they can rank quickly on search engines, and you my friend, are just about to find out.

 Authority websites, as the name suggests, rank at the top of search engines for the basic reason that they have established “authority”.

 This is done through actively performing certain tasks such as creating quality content massively and building links over time.

 Unlike your newly found blog, these authority websites already have millions of backlinks, thousands of pieces of content, and a consistent stream of online visitors.

 How do you, a novice blogger with limited capacity, resources, and experience compete against dominating authority websites?

 First of all, and thankfully so, SEO is no longer about volumes only.
 It’s not about who has been on the web longer, or with more links.